Finding a place to live

 Finding your own room

 If you need to look for accommodation yourself, our most important advice is: start as soon as possible.
-Upcoming September many international students are expected to arrive in the Netherlands, and in some cities there is a shortage of student accommodation.
+In many cities there is a shortage of student accommodation.
 Check at the institution the housing situation of your city.

 Please note: the list above is not complete and only consists of organisations known to us.
 We do not check the reliability and quality of the housing providers.
 This is your own risk and responsibility.
 Stay critical.